aws/aws-eks-best-practices/content/security/docs/multitenancy.md

 You can also use quotas to apportion the cluster's resources to align with a tenant's spend.
 This is particularly useful in the KaaS scenario.

-### Pod priority and pre-emption
+### Pod priority and preemption

-Pod priority and pre-emption can be useful when you want to provide different qualities of services (QoS) for different customers.
+Pod priority and preemption can be useful when you want to provide different qualities of services (QoS) for different customers.
 For example, with pod priority you can configure pods from customer A to run at a higher priority than customer B. When there's insufficient capacity available, the Kubelet will evict the lower-priority pods from customer B to accommodate the higher-priority pods from customer A.  This can be especially handy in a SaaS environment where customers willing to pay a premium receive a higher quality of service.

 ## Mitigating controls